outsinre/outsinre.github.com/_posts/2014-07-12-emacs-configuration.md

 具体有哪些基本按键，参考[How to Install Packages Using ELPA, MELPA, Marmalade](http://ergoemacs.org/emacs/emacs_package_system.html)页面。

 ### 配置Auctex

+> The lastest *init.el* can be accessed from GitHub.

 Refer to the beginnig of this post, while updating *init.el*, make sure to re-launch *daemon*, otherwise the updates would not take effect and you would thought your updates error.

 The contents of "*${HOME}/.emacs.d/init.el*":